FloatinggOnion/hng-backend-task-2/Readme.md

 This is a RESTFul API for displaying data from a MongoDB database.
 It supports URL parameters, for which the API will query the database and retrieve results.
 It's endpoints support GET, POST, PUT and DELETE requests on all database items.

 ### Endpoints
+- POST (Create) `localhost:port/api/`: Add a new person to the database
+- GET (Read) `localhost:port/api/user_id`: Fetching the details of a person
+- PUT (Update) `localhost:port/api/user_id`: Modifying the details of an existing person
+- DELETE `localhost:port/api/user_id`: Removing a person

 ### Setup
 - To setup, run `pip install requirements.txt`